-- enabling all employees to have a safe, secure and enjoyable working environment; - ensuring the wellbeing and dignity at work of all employees; - providing high quality and relevant CPD for all employees; - negotiating good pay and conditions which include a commitment to the Foundation Living Wage and covers outsourced workers; - having formal agreed mechanisms for consultation and negotiation, working in partnership with employees and trade unions; - ensuring policy development and working practices are informed by the use of information and evidence.
+- enabling all employees to have a safe, secure and enjoyable working environment: - 2. ensuring the wellbeing and dignity at work of all employees; - providing high quality and relevant CPD for all employees; - providing good pay and conditions which include a commitment to the living wage; - having formal agreed mechanisms for consultation and negotiation, working in partnership with employees and trade unions; - ensuring policy development and working practices are informed by the use of information and evidence.